Johns Hopkins All Children’s Heart Institute

 Our pediatric cardiologists perform diagnostic cardiac catheterization procedures to observe the heart in action as well as interventional cardiac catheterization as a method for repairing the heart.
 Interventional catheterization now can accomplish many repairs that used to require surgical correction.
 Our All Children's pediatric cardiologists perform diagnostic, interventional and hybrid catheterization procedures on a daily basis in our two state-of-the-art cardiac catheterization suites.

-Our Perinatal Program consists of a multi-disciplinary team specializing in the detection, comprehensive assessment, and management of heart disease prior to birth.
-Our team includes physicians from pediatric cardiology, obstetrics, neonatology, genetics, and cardiothoracic surgery, as well as our clinical program coordinator.
-In addition, the team also includes echocardiography technicians, genetic counselors, case managers, chaplain services, and social workers to address the medical, psychological, and spiritual needs of patients and their families.
+Our Fetal Heart Program consists of a multi-disciplinary team specializing in the detection, comprehensive assessment, and management of heart disease prior to birth.
+Our team includes physicians from pediatric cardiology, obstetrics, neonatology, genetics, cardiovascular intensive care unit (CVICU) and cardiothoracic surgery, as well as our clinical program coordinator.
+In addition, the team also includes fetal echocardiography sonographers, genetic counselors, case managers, chaplain services, and social workers to address the medical, psychological, and spiritual needs of patients and their families.

 More Programs & Services